-The MA in Drama offers students the opportunity to combine practical theatre work with complementary critical and theoretical study through a dynamic course of creative learning.
+Drama offers students the opportunity to combine practical with complementary and theoretical study through a dynamic course of creative learning

 Students select to specialise either Theatre and Young People or Contemporary Theatre Practices allowing them to develop expertise and profile in one of these pathways and at the same time to benefit from taking a number of shared core modules common to both courses.
 Both programmes enable students to develop substantial work experience through the course’s close contacts with the profession.